Deep Frequency Filtering for Domain Generalization: Experiments

-Table \ref{table:PACS} shows the comparisons of our proposed method with the state-of-the-art approaches on PACS dataset.
-All reported results are averaged over five runs.
-We observe that, when adopted to ResNet-18, our proposed \ours~outperforms most existing DG methods on PACS and achieves 82.9\% classification accuracy on average, and outperforms the second-best method MMLD \cite{matsuura2020domain} by 1.2\% in the average classification accuracy.
-Note that the used dataset PACS is a small one so that our DFF module can not fully unleash its power on this dataset due to the lack of training samples.
-Besides, the experiment results on this data may be more possibly affected by the randomness.
-Considering these, we further verify the effectiveness of \ours~on larger-scale datasets over more evaluation protocols for domain generalizable retrieval, \ieno, Task-2.
+In Table \ref{table:OfficeHome}, we show the comparisons with the state-of-the-art approaches for Task-1 on Office-Home dataset.
+All our reported results are averaged over five runs.
+We observe that our proposed \ours~outperforms most existing DG methods and achieves \textbf{67.6\%} classification accuracy on average using ResNet-18, and outperforms the second-best method MixStyle \cite{zhou2021domain} by \textbf{2.2\%} average classification accuracy.